 Other health risks

-The consumption of cocaine can have the following effects on a human:14
+The consumption of cocaine can have the following effects:

 - Constriction of blood vessels.